Last year, Paul and I bought the family beach house and these words from my mother’s painting class keep me going.

-Then, this winter and spring, we took my mother’s advice and did something with the house.
+Then, last winter and spring, we took my mother’s advice and did something with the house.

 We brought in the exterior water pipes so we joke that now we have “indoor plumbing.”
 A new cast iron stove in the living room warms the chilly days.
 A local contractor replaced the rusted, 35-year-old heater with an updated, energy efficient unit.
 I even agreed to the universal demand for air conditioning!
 But if I have my way, it will be off and the windows will remain open to the sound of the sea and its tonic breeze except on the most stiflingly hot days of summer.

 Our historic family beach house is more than just a house, and we’re doing something with it.